-Hurricane Dorian Expected to Hit Florida as a Category 4
+Hurricane Dorian Strengthens to Category 2 as It Heads for Florida

 How strong could Hurricane Dorian become?

-Hurricane Dorian was passing over the U.S. and British Virgin Islands and Puerto Rico on Wednesday afternoon as a Category 1 hurricane.
+Hurricane Dorian passed over the U.S. and British Virgin Islands and Puerto Rico on Wednesday afternoon as a Category 1 hurricane.
 The hurricane is projected to strengthen later in the week as it passes Turks and Caicos and the Bahamas.

-It is expected to produce anywhere from four to eight inches of rain in parts of the Bahamas and the Southeast United States, with 12 inches in some isolated areas.
+The storm is expected to produce anywhere from six to 12 inches of rain in parts of the Southeast United States and the northwestern Bahamas, with 18 inches in some isolated areas.

-The National Hurricane Center notes that rainfall “may cause life-threatening flash floods.”
+The National Hurricane Center notes that this rainfall “may cause life-threatening flash floods.”

 Swells around Puerto Rico and the U.S. and British Virgin Islands “should gradually diminish” on Thursday but they are “likely to begin affecting the east-facing shores of the Bahamas and the southeastern United States coast during the next few days.”
 These swells are likely to cause life-threatening surf and rip current conditions.

 Dorian caused power cuts overnight in Barbados earlier in the week, where crews began clearing downed trees and repairing the electrical grid early Tuesday.
-Government officials said that by Tuesday morning, public transportation would resume and businesses would reopen, according to the AP.

 How is Florida preparing for Dorian?